ooichianni/Intel_SD_Training/Readme_sd_training.md

 1. What does modelling mean?
 - $\textcolor{blue}{\text{Modelling and simulation}}$ is the use of a physical or logical representation of a given system to generate data and help determine decisions or make predictions about the system
   - Models are representations that can aid in defining, analyzing, and communicating a set of concepts
   - Modelling and simulation is widely used in the VLSI domain <- prevent lost

-$\textcolor{blue}{\text{Purpose of modelling}}$ :
+- $\textcolor{blue}{\text{Purpose of modelling}}$ :
-System models are specifically developed to
+- System models are specifically developed to
   -support analysis, specification <- meet spec
   - design <- make sense
--verification <- functionality
+  - verification <- functionality
--and validation of a system <-dft
+  - validation of a system <-dft
--to communicate certain information <- ensure no glitch
+  - to communicate certain information <- ensure no glitch

 2. Modelling of the VSDBaby SoC
 - Going to model and simulate the VSDBabySoC, model the 3 main IP cores: RVMYTH modelling, PLL modelling, DAC modelling